nulab/BacklogMigration-Jira/README.md

 - Worklog is not supported.
 Scheduled for next release.

+### Others

+- If the space of Backlog is a free plan, it cannot be migrated due to API rate limiting.
+- This tool cannot be used in parallel as it can exceed the API rate limit when run in parallel.

 ## Re-importing

 When the project key in Backlog and JIRA matches, they will be considered as the same project and data will be imported as follows.